 PARTICULARS OF MATTERS TO BE ACTED UPON

-To the knowledge of the board of directors (the "Board"), the matters to be brought before the Meeting are those matters set forth in the accompanying Notice.
+To the knowledge of the board of directors of the Company (the "Board"), the matters to be brought before the Meeting are those matters set forth in the accompanying Notice.

 1. PRESENTATION OF FINANCIAL STATEMENTS